- Best Toilet Reviews

 - Wall Toilet – Another choice that you have is the wall toilet.
 Most wall toilets are found in commercial businesses but due to the easy cleaning and maintenance they offer, they are starting to gain some popularity for home bathrooms as well.
 The drawback to wall toilets is that they require different plumbing and waste disposal which makes them better choices for brand new home builds and not necessarily remodels unless you don’t mind re-plumbing everything from scratch and handling a totally different waste disposal system.

 When you are looking at the different types of toilets, be sure to look at the type of trap it has, regardless of whether it is a 1 or 2 piece unit.
-The majority of toilets on the market have a 2” trap that is glazed but a much better option and one that has less backups and clogs is a trap that is 2 3/8” size.
+The majority of toilets on the market have a 2” trap that is glazed but a much better option and one that has fewer backups and clogs is a trap that is 2 3/8” size.
 In general, the bigger the trap, the fewer problems you will have with clogging and backups.

-Toilet Bowl Options
+Round and Elongated Toilet Bowl Options

 There are two basic types of toilet bowls to choose from.